ibm-cloud-docs/virtualization/connect-xenserver-over-public-interface.md

 {:new_window: target="_blank"}

 # Connecting to XenServer over a public interface
+{: #connecting-to-xenserver-over-a-public-interface}

 By default the {{site.data.keyword.BluSoftlayer}} installation of XenServer is configured to use the private network interface for all management connections.
 If you have connection issues on the private network, open a support ticket.

 Changing this configuration is a security risk and is not advised.
 {:tip}

 If you want to reconfigure XenServer to use the public interface, run the following commands as root from the host (host cannot not be pooled!).

 1. `xe pif-list`